Professor | Director, Graduate Studies

 Jason Samuels is a professor of journalism at NYU and a multiple Emmy Award-winning broadcast news and documentary producer.

-Currently Jason serves as a senior consultant at Black Entertainment Television, where he is the executive in charge of primetime news specials and original award-winning documentaries, including Stay Woke: The Black Lives Matter Movement, Smoke: Marijuana and Black America and Through the Fire: The Legacy of Barack Obama.
+Jason also serves as a senior consultant at Black Entertainment Television, where he leads the development and production of primetime news specials and original award-winning documentaries, including Stay Woke: The Black Lives Matter Movement, Smoke: Marijuana and Black America and Through the Fire: The Legacy of Barack Obama.

 Jason joined BET from HBO, where he was a senior segment producer for the newsmagazine Real Sports with Bryant Gumble.

-Before HBO, Jason worked as a long-form producer at CNN where he wrote, produced and directed the acclaimed primetime documentaries: Obama Revealed: The Man, The President, Silicon Valley: The New Promise Land and Unwelcome: The Muslims Next Door.
+Before HBO, Jason worked as a long-form producer at CNN where he wrote, produced and directed the acclaimed primetime documentaries: Obama Revealed, Silicon Valley: The New Promise Land and Unwelcome: The Muslims Next Door.

 Jason also spent several years as a senior producer at the ESPN and at ABC World News Tonight, where he developed and managed the first digital network newscast.

 As a long-form producer at NBC News from 1995 to 2006, Jason wrote, produced and directed several broadcast documentaries including: A Pattern of Suspicion.
 This groundbreaking data-driven examination of racial profiling was awarded several of the most prestigious prizes in broadcast journalism including an Alfred I. duPont-Columbia University Award, an RTNDA-Edward R. Murrow Award and an Investigative Reporter and Editor Award.